piratlasaikiran/EEG_for_BCI/README.md

 ## Instructions to run:
-It is assumed that you have Conda pre-installed.
+Conda installation is a prerequisite.

 Open up the terminal and type: